Samsung/tizen-docs/docs/application/dotnet/guides/security/privacy-related-permissions.md

                         break;
         ```

     -   If the result value is `Deny`, the application is not allowed to perform operations related to the privilege.
 Any attempt to use such functionality without the user's consent fails.
-Usually, this means that invoking any method that involves the privilege results in an error.
+Usually, this means that invoking any method that involves the privilege results in an error:

         ```csharp
                     case CheckResult.Deny: